scipopt/gcg/doc/resources/devs/howtouse/masterextendedconss.md

 For this we create a new variable \(y\), the _coefficient variable_ in the pricing problem, which we will force to take the coefficient value of the new column in the master constraint.
 Expressing this constraint \(y = f(x)\) might require additional constraints and auxiliary variables.
-We call these variables _inferred pricing variables_, as they are inferred from the generic master cut.
+We call these variables _inferred pricing variables_, as they are inferred from the extended master constraint.

 \f{align}{
 & \text{min}